Ōshima Hatakeda Site: Overview

 The Ōshima Hatakeda Site was discovered in 1994 during a field development project on a slightly elevated area of alluvial land near the confluence of the Ōyodo and Shonai rivers, approximately in the center of the Miyakonojō basin.
 The elevation is around 133 meters, and the difference in height from the floodplain of the Ōyodo River to the west is about 1.5 meters.

 The confirmed area of the site is roughly 65 meters from north to south and 60 meters east to west.
-At the northern end of a slightly elevated area with a slope descending from north to south, there was a very large building with dug pillars foundations at a higher point than the surrounding area, and to the south of that was the remains of a pond-like structure, and the southern end of the site was divided by a gate, a row of fences, and a dividing ditch.
+At the northern end of a slightly elevated area with a slope descending from north to south, there was a very large building with dug pillar foundations at a higher point than the surrounding area, and to the south of that was the remains of a pond-like structure, and the southern end of the site was divided by a gate, a row of fences, and a dividing ditch.
 To the east of the site is a natural depression measuring 45 meters north–south, 30 meters east–west, and 1.4 meters deep.
 The remains exist parallel to this depression, and since there are no remains that cross the depression, it is clear that this depression formed a boundary on the east side.
 The western edge of the site has been leveled and is unclear, but it appears that it did not extend very far to the west.
 The northern end of the site has not been clearly defined in archaeological excavations.

 The remains include 35 dug-out pillar buildings (including the large building at the north end) and a one-room building on the island in the middle of the pond, as well as 25 earthen pits, possibly prehistoric storage pits.
 There are places where the old and new building foundations overlap, and the site can thus be divided into four or five periods depending on the overlap and the inclination of the central axis of the building, with the earliest dating from the late 9th century to the early 10th century, and the latest to around the 12th century.

 The large building was a five by two bay structure, with eaves on all sides around the outside of the building.
 Further outside the eaves are rows of small-diameter postholes, which are the remains of sun-eaves .The actual length is 11.9 x 5.6 meters for the main building, and 20.3 x 14.3 meters including the eaves, with an area of 290 square meters.
 The postholes in the main building are over one meter in diameter.